How to Apply

 - Any official missing person report relating to this student shall be referred immediately to Security.

-- If University Security, after investigating the official report, determines the student has been missing for more than 24 hours, Wesleyan will contact the individual identified by the student, the custodial parent or legal guardian if the student is under 18 and not emancipated, or local law enforcement if these do not apply.
+- If Campus Security, after investigating the official report, determines the student has been missing for more than 24 hours, Texas Wesleyan will contact the individual identified by the student, the custodial parent or legal guardian if the student is under 18 and not emancipated, or local law enforcement if these do not apply.

-- Upon notification from any entity that any student may be missing, Wesleyan may use any of the following resources to assist in locating the student.
+- Upon notification from any entity that any student may be missing, Texas Wesleyan may use any of the following resources to assist in locating the student.
 These resources may be used in any order and combination.

 - Security may search on campus public locations to find the student (library, cafeteria, etc.).